streamr-dev/network/packages/client/README.md

 #### Configuration

-There are two optional configuration options related to encryption keys:
+The client uses the Streamr Network's key-exchange by default.
+There is also experimental support for [Lit Protocol](https://litprotocol.com/).
+If you want to enable it, set `encryption.litProtocolEnabled` config option to `true`.

+When Lit Protocol is enabled, it is used as a primary encryption key store.
+The Streamr Network's key-exchange is still used as a fallback.

+For the Streamr Network's key-exchange you can use these config options to control the decryption process:
-- `decryption.keyRequestTimeout`: max time (in milliseconds) to wait before a key request timeouts
+- `encryption.keyRequestTimeout`: max time (in milliseconds) to wait before a key request timeouts
-- `decryption.maxKeyRequestsPerSecond`: max count of key request to be sent within a second (i.e. it throttles the requests if it receives messages from many new publishers within a short period of time)
+- `encryption.maxKeyRequestsPerSecond`: max count of key request to be sent within a second (i.e. it throttles the requests if it receives messages from many new publishers within a short period of time)

 ### Proxy publishing and subscribing